 From 1788 until 1823, the Colony of New South Wales was classified as a penal colony consisting mainly of convicts.
 From 1793 free settlers started to arrive, and this broadened the diversity of the population.
 Only the people educated in their mother country (predominantly England) could read or write as there were no formal schools in the Australian colonies; therefore, it was difficult for early settlers to develop literacy skills.
 Since the population was poorly educated, there was no demand for written communication such as newspapers, so communication was limited to word of mouth, and the odd note pinned to the notice board of the local store.

 Telling jokes and stories was a common form of entertainment at any place where people gathered; hence, telling stories became a competitive art form as storytellers tried to out do each other.
 These stories which were known as yarns became longer, and consequently they were more difficult to remember.
-The essence of the yarns was supposedly true, so rhyme was introduced into the stories to assist the authors to memorise them.
+Rhyme was introduced into the stories to assist the authors to memorise them.
 The structure of the stories evolved even further with the storyteller's introduction of consistent rhythm and metre, which made them even easier to recall.
 As a result of these changes, Australian bush poetry was born.
+The essence of the yarns was supposedly true.
 Sea shanties with rhyme and rhythm, were mostly composed by illiterate English and Australian sailors, and may have influenced the development of bush poetry's structure.

 Many free settlers, who immigrated to Australia, entered into commercial enterprises that met the needs of convicts, guards, soldiers and administrative personnel of the colonies.
 They supplied food, clothing, timber, horses and bullocks for transport, as well as other essentials.
-A large number of convicts of tickets of leave were employed by these free settlers, therefore a significant proportion of the population lived or worked in towns and rural areas that were suitable for these pursuits.
-The stories relayed in bush poetry reflected the interests and attitudes of the general community in the colonies, which were expanding into the more fertile areas and growing in population at the time.
+A large number with convicts of tickets of leave were employed by these free settlers, therefore a significant proportion of the population lived or worked in towns and rural areas.
+The stories relayed in bush poetry reflected the interests and attitudes of the general community in the colonies, which were expanding into the more fertile rural areas and growing in population at the time.
 Any subject that could hold the interest of an audience was used in bush poetry.
 Stories of people, places and events ranged from the most hilarious to the devastatingly tragic or simply an interesting topic of the day.

 Over the following twenty-five years, many of the convicts completed their sentences and received conditional pardons.
 Subsequently, on the approval of the Governor they could marry and start a family.
 As the population increased through more children being born in the colonies, public attitudes about the importance of education changed; consequently, the demand for additional schools increased.
 As schools became more accessible, the population's literacy improved, thus creating a demand for newspapers and magazines.
 Although censorship had been abolished for over fifty years most newspapers still published only material which conformed with the views of the British establishment including news, notices, poetry and other items of interest.